Following the Call: Yoga Teacher Training

 Feel into how aligned you are with a particular teacher training program by sitting in on classes, thoroughly reading the material, meeting with teachers, asking questions.
 Connect to your gut instincts that may not have a place on a spreadsheet or wish list.
 We often know at some level when a teacher or program is right for us.
 Trust this intuition.

 We often attend classes in a studio or other location because of the community created in that practice space.
 It may be a community that forms around a shared ethos or values, around a teacher or group of teachers, or something that arises among the people on the surrounding mats.
 Consider the importance of community when choosing a teacher training program.
 You’ll be spending a lot of time with your fellow teacher trainees and you’ll share intimate and vulnerable moments.
 Look for a sense of mutual support and a situation where people have each other’s backs and yet challenge and inspire one another.

 Let’s return to the part about teaching yoga being a lifelong pursuit.
 So this means, yes, continuing education.
 One 200-hour teacher training program is just the beginning.
-For that matter, a second teacher training or even the hours that lead up to a 500hour program is not the end.
-You may want to seek out a program, studio, school, or tradition that provides opportunities to continue your study.
-You may also want to seek out specialty programs or study with a variety of teachers to ensure you can absorb well-rounded perspectives into what is, in a reality, a vast practice.
+For that matter, a second teacher training or even the hours that lead up to a 500 hour program is not the end.
+You may want to seek out a program, studio, school, or tradition that provides opportunities for continuing education.
+You may also want to look for specialty programs or study with a variety of teachers to ensure you can absorb well-rounded perspectives into what is, in a reality, a vast practice.
 Don’t let this bog you down too much if you’re just getting started.
-Begin but know it is a journey that continues as long as you practice.
+Begin and know it is a journey that continues as long as you practice.